Chelmsford Museum opens innovative exhibition celebrating BBC centenary

 Sian scanned the hut and its contents using LiDAR scanning technology.
 The resulting 3D scans present a grainy, almost ghostlike reconstruction of the hut, reminiscent of the static-laden, fragmented quality of the original broadcasts.

 Performances connecting 1922 to 2022

 Though the events of 1922 hold enormous significance in the development of modern-day technology, the original transmissions were sadly not recorded and so little of their history is available to connect with today.
-The few notes and letters that survive in the archives are available to examine on the Forecast22 website, but they provide little detail about the performances that took place.
+The few notes and letters that survive in the archives are available to examine online, but they provide little detail about the performances that took place.

 Sian looked to fill some of these gaps and revive the memories of the original shows by collaborating with local artists to recreate contemporary performances and create new, modern pieces in response to the history.
 The performances were recorded at the hut by local community groups and independent artists in the Chelmsford area and can be listened to as part of the exhibition.

 For Sian Fan, a key element of Forecast22 has been this connection between 1922 and 2022.

 "Forecast22 reflects on the events that took place within the Writtle Hut 100 years ago.
 The 3D scan of the hut echoes the fleeting quality of the early broadcasts, becoming increasingly hazy as you move through it, only coming into focus when viewed from a distance.
 In this same way the events of 100 years ago only truly align to reveal their vast significance when viewed through the passage of time.Sian Fan, Artist

 The modern-day performances seek to bring life to the story of the hut, pulling the early broadcasts and their significance into the current moment, and examining them through the lens of Chelmsford creatives.
 For me, the exhibition ultimately reflects upon the importance of collaboration between creativity and technology in both Chelmsford’s past and present."